knightburton/react-hooks-toolkit/src/usePrevious/README.md

 ## usePrevious

-This allows you to achive almost the same behavior like the old class component lifecycle method `componentDidUpdate` give you.
+This allows you to archive almost the same behavior like the old class component lifecycle method `componentDidUpdate` give you.
 Store a value previous state and use it for anything that you want.

 ### Args and return value